 White House Provides Clarification on Build America, Buy America (BABA)

-The White House recently released guidance on the Build America, Buy America (BABA) initiative, an important component within the $1.2 trillion Infrastructure Investment and Jobs Act (IIJA) from 2021.
+The White House released guidance on the Build America, Buy America (BABA) initiative, an important component within the $1.2 trillion Infrastructure Investment and Jobs Act (IIJA) from 2021.
 BABA stipulates that certain products must be manufactured in the U.S. to qualify for federal funding in infrastructure projects and emphasizes the use of domestically produced construction materials.
+As the faucet opens for IIJA projects, make sure your project has certainty and you are building with quality materials you can trust, 100% made in the USA.
 BABA Highlights: Scope: The BABA guidelines apply to federally funded infrastructure projects, including those under the IIJA.
 Material Categories: BABA focuses on three primary categories: iron and steel products, manufactured products, and construction materials.
 Notably, the list has been expanded to include engineered wood but excludes coatings, paint, and bricks based on feedback.
-Made in America Criteria: To wear the “Made in America” badge, a product must be produced in the U.S., with at least 55% of the cost of its components sourced domestically.
+Made in America Criteria: To wear the “Made in America” badge, a product must be produced in the U.S., with at least 65% of the cost of its components sourced domestically.
+This will further increase to 75% in the calendar year 2029.
 Included Materials: The guidance specifically lists plastic and polymer-based products, non-ferrous materials, glass, fiber-optic cable, engineered wood, drywall and lumber.
-Implications for Infrastructure Development For manufacturers involved in infrastructure projects, these guidelines carry weight.
-The inclusion of polymer-based products, in particular, sheds light on the growing importance of innovative geosynthetic solutions in federal projects.
-With BABA’s focus on polymer-based… Read more »
+Implications… Read more »

 Why Geocells Outperform Geogrids for Road Construction

-Written By: Bill Handlos, PE, Director of Presto Geosystems Geocells (cellular confinement) offer a more effective and practical 3D design solution to load support challenges than multilayered 2D geogrid efforts.
+Geocells (cellular confinement system CCS) offer a more effective and practical 3D design solution to load support challenges than multilayered 2D geogrid efforts.
 Geocells transfer applied loads instantaneously, delivering practical soil stabilization in a product that is fast and easy to install.
 How do geogrids work?
 Geogrids rely on rutting, displacement and lateral movement of the road material to activate the load support reaction of the product.
 As shown below, failure of the driving surface must occur before the geogrid reacts.
 As a result, rutting and soil displacement is a prerequisite reality to the system.
 Since the geogrid is two-dimensional, material not located directly within the plane occupied by the geogrid is free to move, shift and displace.
 It is essential that geogrids are placed in a flat or a pre-tensioned manner—but that is not practical in a construction environment.
 It is common to see geogrids unrolled over a prepared grade with an undulating surface.
 As aggregate is placed over the top of the geogrid, the material kinks and waves, further warping the 2D plane.
-The geogrid is rarely pulled tight during installation which does not allow full tension under… Read more »
+The geogrid is rarely pulled tight during installation which does not allow full tension under load.
+Geogrids are difficult to… Read more »